stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/02-practice-exam.md

 21. The best way to implement a bastion host is to create a small EC2 instance which should only have a security group from a particular IP address for maximum security.
 We use a small instance rather than a large one because this host will only act as a jump server to connect to other instances in your VPC and nothing else.
 Hence, there is no point of allocating a large instance simply because it doesn't need that much computing power to process SSH (port 22) or RDP (port 3389) connections.

-22. Steps when backing up a database hosted on an EC2 instance backed by EBS volumes congifured in a RAID array:
+22. Steps when backing up a database hosted on an EC2 instance backed by EBS volumes configured in a RAID array:
   * Stop all apps from writing to the RAID array
   * Flush all caches to the disk
   * Confirm that the associated EC2 instance is no longer writing to the RAID array by freezing the file system, unmounting the RAID array, and even shutting down the EC2 instance